 Stakeholder engagement was undertaken as part of the development of the project and will continue through project delivery, informing the approach to the operational challenges outlined above.
 This approach will be supported by a continued focus on rider education.
-The council will encourage feedback to help improve the scheme, and consultation will be carried out on every site proposed for a new Bike Share docking station, which could lead to relocations informed by equality considerations.
+The council encourages feedback to help improve the scheme, and consultation is carried out on every site proposed for a new Bike Share docking station, which can lead to relocations informed by equality considerations.